microsoft/perfview/README.md

 ### Information for build troubleshooting.

-  * One of the unusual things about PerfView is that it incorporates its support DLL into the EXE itself, and these get unpacked on first launch.
+  * One of the unusual things about PerfView is that it incorporates its support DLLs into the EXE itself, and these get unpacked on first launch.
 This means that there are tricky dependencies in the build that are not typical.
 You will see errors that certain DLLs can't be found if there were build problems earlier in the build.
 Typically you can fix this simply by doing a normal (non-clean) build, since the missing file will be present from the last compilation.